Our ride along scheme enables you to experience first-hand what your local officers are dealing with on a daily basis.

 - be a resident in the Lincolnshire Police area

-- be aged 18 years or above (younger people of 16 or above may take part under certain circumstances)
+- be aged 18 years or above

 - undergo criminal record checks.
 If you have previous convictions, your involvement on the scheme will be considered on a case-by-case basis